 by Kenneth Casanova

-I had the Chronic Fatigue and Immune Dysfunction Syndrome/Myalgic Encephalopathy (CFIDS/ME) for about 4 years before I obtained a diagnosis.
+I had Myalgic Encephalomyelitis/Chronic Fatigue Syndrome (ME/CFS) for about 4 years before I obtained a diagnosis.

 I often felt I was lost wandering in the dark; I spent much time in my mind trying to get a grip on what was happening to me.
 Identifying a problem, getting a hold of a problem is the first step in determining what one can do to cope and where to start looking for a solution.
 If one can't identify what is happening to oneself, then one doesn't know what to do or what approach to take.